paulosuzart/xstandard/README.rst

   :node-path /xs:schema/xs:element[1]/xs:complexType[1]/xs:sequence[1]/xs:element[3]}

 The result (a map) is the formated message and the path - in the xmldoc - to the node that fails.
-Using the macro as-html allows wrapps the result as html string.
+Using the macro ``as-html`` wrapps the result as html string with hiccup.

 Regarding the xml::